Ruby Receptionists gets line-of-sight across multiple web and mobile products with Pendo

 At three facilities in Oregon and Missouri, Ruby employs teams of receptionists and live chat specialists, who field calls and questions for business owners when they don’t have the time or are otherwise unavailable to answer them.
 A small law firm that employs just two or three lawyers, for instance, can turn on Ruby’s services when they leave the office for lunch or to attend a court hearing and not worry about missing important messages or potential clients.

-The company has three distinct products, Porter says: the online customer-facing web platform and mobile app where clients can set up and manage their service, the company’s internal operating system, which is used by the receptionists, and the company’s internal CRM, used by the customer happiness and onboarding teams.
+The company has three distinct products, Porter says: the online customer-facing web platform and mobile app where customers can set up and manage their service, the company’s internal operating system, which is used by the receptionists, and the company’s internal CRM, used by the customer happiness and onboarding teams.
 Across those platforms, Porter pairs Pendo’s in-app messaging and analytics capabilities to pinpoint the exact issues users are running into and make fixes or recommend solutions.

 In-app guides are also used to target customers and introduce the customer success manager assigned to them.
 The guides include a photo of the CSM, a friendly message, and a number for a direct phone line.
 Porter says this technique is designed to personalize the experience and make it less likely that a customer will cancel their subscription.
 The CS team also uses guides to reach out to users who they know are experiencing problems.